Verdict revealed: Tribunal comes down hard on Lycett

-PORT Adelaide will consider launching an AFL Tribunal appeal after ruckman Scott Lycett was handed a four-match suspension for a sling tackle that concussed Adelaide's Ned McHenry.
+PORT Adelaide has decided against appealing the four-match suspension handed to ruckman Scott Lycett for a sling tackle that concussed Adelaide's Ned McHenry.

+The ban means Lycett will miss Saturday night's game against the Western Bulldogs (home) along with games against Collingwood (MCG), Fremantle (home) and Geelong (home).

 Lycett was sent to straight to the Tribunal on a rough conduct charge for his tackle in Saturday night's match.